ps-dps/Concoction/README.md

 ![Traversal Concoction](https://raw.githubusercontent.com/ps-dps/Concoction/main/images/traversal_concoction.png)

 ## How to Mix
-To mix a Concoction, just place 2 or 3 Potions or Splash Potions in a Brewing Stand and place a Phantom Membrane in the ingredient slot.
+To mix a Concoction, just place 2 or 3 Potions or Splash Potions in a Brewing Stand and place a Phantom Membrane in the ingredient slot

 ![Brewing](https://raw.githubusercontent.com/ps-dps/Concoction/main/images/brewing.png)